You have the right to choose where you have your NHS treatment.

 A quick surgical procedure to straighten the nasal septum – the partition between the two cavities – to improve airflow.
 The surgery can take place under local or general anaesthetic.

 A procedure to reconstruct the eardrum or the small bones of the middle ear, the ossicles.
-If needed, grafts are usually taken from the lobe of the ear.
+If needed, grafts are usually taken from the lobe of the ear or tissue located behind or above the ear.